-All church buildings must display signage showing the maximum number of people who can be accommodated in any space which hosts, or may host, any activity where the vaccination status of every attendee is not known.
+All church buildings must display signage showing the maximum number of people who can be accommodated in any space.
 Once you have calculated the maximum numbers for each space, you may take advantage of the templates created to make your signage.